anasty17/mirror-leech-telegram-bot/README.md

   - Don't add ffmpeg at the beginning!
   - Add `-del` to the list which you want from the bot to delete the original files after command run complete!
-  - To execute one of those lists in bot for example, you must use -ff subtitle (list key) or -ff convert (list key)
+  - To execute one of those lists in bot for example, you must use -ff subtitle (list key) or -ff convert (list key) **Example**:
-  - Seed will get disbaled while using this option **Example**:
   - Here I will explain how to use mltb.* which is reference to files you want to work on.
   1. First cmd: the input is mltb.mkv so this cmd will work only on mkv videos and the output is mltb.mkv also so all outputs is mkv. `-del` will delete the original media after complete run of the cmd.